Ingredients

 Dutch oven instructions

 Bring the soup to a gentle boil, then lower it to a simmer.
 Cover and cook until the potatoes are very tender.
-Remove the bay leaves.
-Blend the soup in batches or use an immersion blender until smooth.
-Return the soup to the pot over medium heat and stir in heavy cream.
+Return the soup to the pot over medium heat, then stir in the heavy cream.
 Taste and adjust salt and pepper as needed.
 Serve hot in bowls with a spoonful of sour cream and a sprinkle of chives and parsley.

 Slow cooker instructions

-Add olive oil, butter, onion, cloves of garlic, leeks, potatoes, chicken broth, bay leaves, salt, and black pepper to the slow cooker.
+Add olive oil, butter, garlic cloves, leeks, potatoes, chicken broth, bay leaves, salt, and black pepper to the slow cooker.
 Cook on low until the potatoes are very soft.
-Remove bay leaves, blend until smooth, then stir in heavy cream before serving.
+Remove bay leaves, then stir in heavy cream before serving.

 Instant Pot instructions

-Use the sauté function to cook olive oil, butter, onion, garlic cloves, and leeks until soft.
-Add potatoes, chicken broth, bay leaves, salt, and black pepper.
-Seal and cook on high pressure for a short time, then quick-release.
-Remove bay leaves, blend until smooth, and stir in heavy cream.
+Use the sauté function to cook olive oil, butter, garlic cloves, and leeks until soft.
+Add potatoes, chicken broth, salt, and black pepper.
+Seal and cook on high pressure for 7 minutes, then quick-release.
+Add mustard, olive brine and heavy cream.

 Potage Parmentier